 One thing to be aware of with a dental flipper is that it will attract more plaque around your other teeth.
 The interesting thing is that it's not just the teeth next to the flipper.
 Having any sort of acrylic in your mouth seems to increase the plaque deposits on ALL your teeth.

-The best way to deal with this is by getting a decent quality sonic toothbrush.
-I usually recommend the Cybersonic sonic care toothbrush to my patients.
-Read a review of this toothbrush here.
+The best way to deal with this is by getting a GOOD quality sonic toothbrush.
+I STRONGLY RECOMMEND the Cybersonic3 sonic toothbrush to my patients.
+Read a review of this toothbrush here to get MY SPECIAL DISCOUNT CODE.

 As one of my professors at dental school used to say, "you have to have realistic expectations about what a denture can do.
 Some patients expect too much.
 They expect a dental flipper to be just as good as the real thing.
 I always point out to them that they wouldn't expect to be able to see with a glass eye!"

-If you're looking for a new toothbrush, I recommend the Cybersonic sonic care toothbrush.
-Read my review of this brush here.
+REMEMBER, I strongly recommend the Cybersonic3 sonic care toothbrush.
+Read my review of this brush here to get MY SPECIAL DISCOUNT CODE.